 The staff resources on which students may draw, the roles are undertaken by different staff and the levels of support available should be made clear to students at the start of their course or programme.

-Where there is a transition from either face-to-face or distance learning to e-learning, the staff roles should be redefined to ensure that they adequately address the requirements for support of e-learners.
+Where there is a transition from either face-to-face or distance learning to blended and online education, the staff roles should be redefined to ensure that they adequately address the requirements for support of blended and online education.

 There should be mechanisms for students to give formal feedback on their experience of the course or programme, and to receive staff responses.